Are you after a bike bell but can’t’ decide which one to get?

-This Japanese based company that’s been in the industry of bicycle bells for more than 20 years and is well known for their polished designs.
+This Japanese based company has been in the bike bell business for more than 20 years and is well known for their polished designs.

-With their most popular bell, the Crane Ne, it offers a resonating sound and has two colors available; polished copper and matte black alloy.
+With their most popular bell, the Crane Ne, it comes with a resonating sound.
+There are two colors available; polished copper and matte black alloy.